Orlando: A Biography: Influence and recognition

 Orlando was a contemporary success, both critically and financially, and guaranteed the Woolfs' financial stability.
 It was generally viewed not just as high literature, but as a gossipy novel about Sackville-West.
 However, the New York Times review of the book acknowledged the importance of the work as an experiment into new forms of literature.

 The work has been the subject of numerous scholarly writings, including detailed treatment in multiple works on Virginia Woolf.
 (Note: See for example, Kelley, Alice van Buren (1973).
 "The Novels of Virginia Woolf: Fact and Vision") An "annotated" edition has been published to facilitate critical reading of the text.

 The novel's title has also come to stand in some senses for women's writing generally, as one of the most famous works by a woman author that directly treats the subject of gender.
 (Note: For example: Harpman, Jacqueline (1996).
-"Orlanda: roman" (published in English in 1999.
-ISBN 1-58322-011-9.))
+"Orlanda".
+Published in English translation in 1999 (ISBN 1-58322-011-9).)
 For example, a project at the University of Alberta and University of Guelph on the history of women's writing in the British Isles was named after the book.
-(Note: Orlando: Women's Writing in the British Isles from the Beginnings to the Present.)

-A literary critique of Orlando on an onomastic and psychological basis was conducted by the historian and Italianist Alessio Bologna in his book L’Orlando ariostesco in Virginia Woolf.
+A literary critique of Orlando on an onomastic and psychological basis was conducted by the historian and Italianist Alessio Bologna in his book L'Orlando ariostesco in Virginia Woolf.

 The skating party on the Thames was featured in Simple Gifts, a Christmas collection of six animated shorts shown on PBS in 1977.

-The 1981 film Freak Orlando, by German artist, writer, and director Ulrike Ottinger, is an adaptation of the story, blending it with aspects of Tod Browning's 1931 seminal scifi/ horror film, Freaks.
+The 1981 film Freak Orlando, by German artist, writer, and director Ulrike Ottinger, is an adaptation of the story, blending it with aspects of Tod Browning's 1932 seminal horror film Freaks.

 The novel has been adapted for theatre and film.
 In 1989 the American director Robert Wilson, and writer Darryl Pinckney collaborated on a theatrical production.
 A British film adaptation was released in 1992, directed by Sally Potter and starring Tilda Swinton as Orlando and Quentin Crisp as Queen Elizabeth I.